surupartners/AIM-MMP-Wiki/docs/research-findings.md

 - [**Feature capture document →**](https://docs.google.com/document/d/1rbnvLaqszc3ksgsomIMEtMtTEFTTtOF2erGqeAlcYxc/edit?usp=sharing)

     This document is a mixture of team-identified requirements (ie, things that Suru, Ted or Lisa have spotted during the research which the MMP might need to cover) and specific requests from AIM people (either emailed into the MMP project team or raised during research sessions).
 A number of items from this document will, during the the design phase, be extracted into the summary mentioned above of possible areas of functionality of the MMP.
+Some of these are quite detailed features which you won't see highlighted in our early design phase work — we need to get broad alignment on approach and the MMP's 'shape' before we start discussing very specific features.

     You can find more details about how we've used this document [here](research-ingestion.md#featuresrequests).